-EXPH 1605 Experimental Physics,
+EXPH 1605 Experimental Physics

-CHEM 1605 Chemistry,
+CHEM 1605 Chemistry

-BIOC 1601 Biochemistry,
+BIOC 1601 Biochemistry

-ANAT 1002 Anatomy,
+ANAT 1002 Anatomy

-PHYS 1002 Physiology,
+PHYS 1002 Physiology

-PSY 1701 Psychology,
+PSY 1701 Psychology

-PHTY 1001 Manipulative Procedures,

-PHTY 1002 Therapeutic Movement,
+PHTY 1001 Manipulative Procedures PHTY 1002 Therapeutic Movement

-HCIN 1002 Introduction to Healthcare Informatics.
+HCIN 1002 Introduction to Healthcare Informatics

-The examination is held in the Summer and Autumn.
+Examinations may be held in Winter, Spring and Summer.
+Repeat examinations will be held in the Autumn.
 Students who fail to complete the First University Examination in Physiotherapy in the Autumn are required to re-attend the respective courses in the following session before re-entering for the examination.